esterpantaleo/altra/README.md

 ####Installation

-To install the package, clone the repository in *~/src/altra*, then:
+To install the software, clone the repository in *~/src/altra*, then:

     cd ~/src/altra
     make all